semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

+\newpage

 ## 4.5 Preparing the Cloud Services

-Our project supports three clouds: Amazon AWS, Google Cloud Platform (GCP), and DigitalOcean (DO).
+Our project supports three clouds out of the box: Amazon AWS, Google Cloud Platform (GCP), and DigitalOcean (DO), but with small modifications, it could run in any other cloud.
 AWS is, by far, the most popular, but likely the most expensive to run Kubernetes.
 DigitalOcean is the easiest to use, while Google Cloud sits comfortably in the middle.

 ### 4.5.1 Provision a Kubernetes Cluster

-In this tutorial, we’ll use a three-node Kubernetes cluster; you can pick a different size, though.
-You’ll need at least three nodes to run an effective canary deployment with rolling updates.
+In this tutorial, we’ll deploy the application in a three-node Kubernetes cluster; you can pick a different size though, but you’ll need at least three nodes to run an effective canary deployment with rolling updates.

 **DigitalOcean Cluster**

-DO calls its service *Kubernetes*.
-Since DigitalOcean doesn’t have a private registry\[9\], we’ll use Docker Hub.
-To create a registry:
+DO has a managed Kubernetes service but lacks a private Docker registry\[9\], so we’ll use Docker Hub for the images.

   - Sign up for a free account on `hub.docker.com`.
   - Create a public repository called “semaphore-demo-cicd-kubernetes”